Bob checks his facts

 Sacramento Bee

-Although On Daddy’s Birthday has sisters with the same names and same basic characterizations as in Rose Jewel and Harmony, it is a very different family.
-These same names and characterizations were first introduced in Tracks during the 1930’s Depression and now they are explored more fully in the present.
-What became of those girls heading west to L.A. with their brutal preacher-father Clyde Starr?
 Sidenote: The Clyde Starr of Tracks and On Daddy’s Birthday is Clyde Moon in Rose Jewel and Harmony.
-He was created Clyde Moon because I loved the names of his daughters Violet Ruby Moon, Rose Jewel Moon and Marge Moon.
+He was created Clyde Moon because I loved the names of his daughters Violet Ruby Moon, Rose Jewel Moon and Marguerite Pearl Moon.
 Houghton Mifflin demanded I change his name for Tracks because they feared readers would confuse my character with the notorious 1980’s Reverend Moon.
 (Balderdash!
 But Houghton held the gun.)
 When I wrote Rose Jewel and Harmony I changed the name back from Starr to Moon because Rose Jewel Moon is so suitable to this character (and because I now held the gun again).
 Then when I wrote On Daddy’s Birthday I went back to Starr because the harsher name better served this much harsher play.
 As Monroe’s mother tells him, “Violet Ruby Starr is as cold as her name and the man who marries her will freeze to the bedsheets.”

 Pictured from left to right are Hazel Rockman as the pious and vain Rose Jewel, Bobby Stewart as the Hollywood legend Jane Randolph, nee Violet Ruby, and Benne Alder as the plain, stalwart Marge.
 Their plans are patent for their paralyzed father, the Reverend Clyde Starr, played by Harvey Farr.
 Reverend Starr was a brute of a man who did nasty things to his girls when they were in their teens in Depression Oklahoma.
 The game is not merely when they will dispatch the old man, but who will do the dispatching.

-Here are the young sisters on the day that Violet Ruby (seated) passes Daddy on—like Mama’s chain—to the good, plain Marge holding the cross.
+Above is a photo of the young sisters on the day that Violet Ruby (seated) passes Daddy on—like Mama’s chain—to the good, plain Marge holding the cross.
 Rose Jewel covets the chain, but it is not to be hers.
 The Sacramento Bee review pointed out very sagely, “Besides depicting how one man enslaved a succession of girls, Locke portrays how women help men enslave other women.”
-In the first act these young actresses shadow their older counterparts without a word, like the innocent child all three women carry within themselves.

-Although the three teenagers shadow their older counterparts in Act I, they have no lines until Act II when we learn what happened to them in 1934 and why they have grown into these strange and fascinating sexagenarians through the past 50 years.
-The story told in ACT II is a complete story unto itself and for this reason has been performed in colleges as its own one-act play.
 In this production Violet Ruby was played by Sheri Norbury, Rose Jewel was played by Melissa Yearta, and the victim Marge was played by Shawna Hensley.
 The young man is the lovestruck Monroe Monroe Monroe, one of the main characters in Tracks at just this age in Depression Oklahoma.
 He is played here by Jonathan Coder.

 The teenage Violet Ruby is bored with Monroe, but she knows she must use him if her plan is to succeed.
 It is not until the second act of the play that we go back in time to this day when Violet Ruby’s action will determine the fate and character of her good sister Marge.
 And it is not until present day Marge, at the very end of the play, remembers this action that she turns to her twin, the pious, stupid Rose Jewel and makes her take responsibility for her complicity with Violet Ruby.